Dyke TV: Participation

 Dyke TV was almost entirely run by volunteers, with only three paid staff members.
 Everything from networking and fundraising to production and distribution was volunteer based.
 Episodes were filmed, hosted and produced in New York City at the Dyke TV studio, but most segments were sent in from volunteer stringers and correspondents from across the country.

 Segments

 Dyke TV ran for 322 episodes.
 Information about each segment can be found in the collection guide for the records at the Sophia Smith Collection at Smith College.

 News

-Coverage ranged from international issues like the war in Bosnia and Herzegovina to domestic LGBT issues, particularly those that affected lesbians including the political debates around gay marriage and Don't Ask Don't Tell.
+Coverage ranged from international issues like the war in Bosnia and Herzegovina to domestic LGBTQ issues, particularly those that affected lesbians including the political debates around gay marriage and Don't Ask Don't Tell.
 In line with the show's activist sensibilities, Dyke TV strove to report underrepresented cases of violence against lesbians, gay men and transgender people.
 This included the firebombing of AIDS activist Dee Deberry's home in Tampa to the murder of Hattie Mae Cohens and Brian Mock in Salem, Oregon.
 Documenting the activism of the radical queer organizations was a central goal of the show.
 The direct action tactics of the Lesbian Avengers were covered weekly on the news.